bachya/aiowwlln/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/a03c9e96f19a3dc37f98/maintainability)](https://codeclimate.com/github/bachya/aiowwlln/maintainability)
 [![Say Thanks](https://img.shields.io/badge/SayThanks-!-1EAEDB.svg)](https://saythanks.io/to/bachya)

-`aiowwlln` is a simple Python library for retrieving information on lightning strikes from [the World Wide Lightning Location Network (WWLLNN)](http://wwlln.net/).
+`aiowwlln` is a simple, `asyncio`-driven Python library for retrieving information on lightning strikes from
+[the World Wide Lightning Location Network (WWLLNN)](http://wwlln.net/).

 **NOTE:** This library is built on an unofficial API; therefore, it may stop working at